 Notes

 - Want an extra crunch?
 Substitute coconut with toasted coconut!
 Place coconut on a baking sheet and bake for 5-6 minutes at 350 degrees.
-Watch them the last couple minutes so they don't burn.
+Watch them for the last couple of minutes so they don't burn.
 Let the coconut cool before adding to the mixture.

 - Use whole flaxseed instead of milled.
 The mixture and texture will slightly change but still equally delicious.